braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/push_notifications/integration.md

 ![][27]

-Web push notifications are implemented using the [W3C push standard][1], which browsers are in the process of supporting.
-Currently, the browsers that support web push include most versions of Chrome, Firefox, Opera and Safari.
+Web push notifications are implemented using the [W3C push standard][1], which most major browsers support.

 For more information on the push protocol standards and browser support, you can review resources from [Apple][5] [Mozilla][6] and [Microsoft][7]